ByteAcademyCo/Exercises/introduction_and_environment/data_types_and_control_flow/2_vowel_consonant/README.md

 ## Motivation
-Letters captured from the input method consists of combinations of characters, numbers, vowels and consosnants. logic building here involves retreiving only vowels or consonants.
+Letters captured from the input method consists of combinations of characters, numbers, vowels and consosnants.

 ## Problem Description
-Write a Python script  that asks the user for a character and declare in object `letter`.
+Write a Python script that asks the user for a character as input and store this in an object called `letter`.
-Your goal is to check whether the character is a vowel or consonent and store the appropriate result in variable `data`.
+Your goal is to check whether the character is a vowel or consonent.
+Define a variable called `result`, and set this to the string `"vowel"` if the character was a vowel, and `"cosonant"` if the character was a cosonant.
+Note: Characters can be upper or lowercase letters.
-Print the result.

 ## Testing
-* done
+* To test your solution, simply type 'pytest' within the **Solutions** subdirectory

 ## Submission
 * Submit your answers in the *solution.py* file within the *Solutions* subdirectory within this directory